 [Editor’s note: Further studies required on threshold values.

-6.4 Discrepancies between left and right images]
+6.5 Discrepancies between left and right images]

 In stereo 3D systems, a binocular 3D image is formed by presenting the left and right image to their respective eye.
 If discrepancies arise between these two images, they can cause psychophysical stress, and in some cases 3D viewing can fail.
 For example, when shooting and displaying stereoscopic 3DTV programmes, there may be geometrical, optical, electrical or temporal asymmetries, such as size inconsistency, vertical shift, rotation error, and luminance or color levels between the left and right images.
 For the production of natural scene contents using two independent video cameras, the main issue is to guarantee the views asymmetries are under perceptual limits.

+ITU-R BT.2160-2 provides limits for tolerances in Annex 4.
+The limits depend on viewing conditions and source material type.

-Table 1 illustrates visibility thresholds obtained from subjective experiments using an impairment scale and for a viewing distance of 4.5 times the display height [b-Wei].
+In addition to the abovementioned recommendation, Table 1 illustrates visibility thresholds obtained from subjective experiments using an impairment scale and for a viewing distance of 4.5 times the display height [b-Wei].

 Table 1: Visibility Thresholds Related to Left and Right View Asymmetries